Short on time? Here’s the best parental control app for Windows:

 Unfortunately, Net Nanny can’t detect and block Windows apps (like Qustodio and Norton Family), so you can’t use it to prevent your kids from playing offline games.

 On the plus side, Net Nanny has a daily time limit feature, which lets you set limits in increments of 15 minutes.
-Whenever I reached these limits in my tests, Net Nanny blocked access to the internet and minimized all windows.
-When I tried opening new windows, Net Nanny wouldn’t let me.
+Whenever I reached these limits in my tests, Net Nanny overlaid the screen with a message that said I was out of screen time.
+I couldn’t open any app without the pop-up showing up on my screen (except for the messaging app).
 It works well, but it’s a shame Net Nanny doesn’t let you set time limits for apps like Qustodio does.

-Net Nanny also lets you schedule downtime and curfews, provides activity reports, and has a dedicated YouTube monitoring feature that shows you what your kid is watching.
+Net Nanny also lets you schedule downtime and curfews, provides activity reports, and has a dedicated YouTube monitoring feature that shows you what your kid is watching and how long they watched each video.

 Net Nanny has 3 paid subscriptions, which all provide access to the same features but monitor a different number of devices.
 The basic subscription ($39.99 / year) covers 1 Windows device, and the Family Protection Pass subscriptions cover 5 devices ($54.99 / year) and 20 devices ($89.99 / year).
 Net Nanny plans come with a 14-day money-back guarantee.